Suppressing Gauge Drift in Quantum Simulations with Gauge Transformations: Performance

 where the superscripts $x,y,z$ reference the three Pauli matrices and the $L_i$ ($R_i$) operator is the left (right) electric field operator on the $i$th link.
 This means a local gauge transformation at site $1$ can be written

 where the $\alpha^i_1$'s are constants and we have defined $\vec G_i = (G^x_i,G^y_i,G^z_i)$ for convenience.
 With this in hand, any gauge transformation on the whole system can then be written

-As the goal of this paper is to study the suppression of gauge drift, an artificial drift operator $D$ is used to simulate gauge drift by unitarily connecting every physical state to a randomly selected unphysical state.
-A new collection of unphysical states to be connected to the physical states is selected for each instance of the $D$ operator so as not to favor any unphysical regions of the system's Hilbert space.
-In the running of the algorithm, the drift operator $D$ acts before every time step.
+As the goal of this paper is to study the suppression of gauge drift, an artificial drift operator $D$ is used to simulate gauge drift.
+For concreteness, it is helpful to label the toy model's two physical states as $\ket{0}$ and $\ket{1}$ and all other, unphysical states $\ket{\omega_i}$.
+The idea behind the drift operator is to unitarily connect each physical state to a randomly selected unphysical state; call them $\ket{\omega_a}$ and $\ket{\omega_b}$.
+Thus, the drift operator was constructed as following: